rvalice01/GarageDoorOpener/README.md

-This code was converted from an custom component to an external component by AI.
+This code was converted from a custom component to an external component by AI.